ExpressLRS/Docs/docs/quick-start/transmitters/updating.md

     Now follow the next steps to get your Internal ExpressLRS Module Updated:

-    1. Connect your powered up Radio to your Computer via a USB Data Cable.
+    1. Connect your powered-up Radio to your Computer via a USB Data Cable.

         <figure markdown>
         ![usb picture](../../assets/images/tx-internalUSBPlugged.jpg)
         </figure>

-    2. On your Radio, scroll down and select the option `USB Serial(VCP)` then press the ++enter++ Key.
+    2. On your Radio, scroll down and select `USB Serial(VCP)` then press the ++enter++ Key.
 Set your Radio aside in the meantime.

         <figure markdown>
         ![Debug option](../../assets/images/tx-internalSerialDebug.jpg)